Striveworks/valor/docs/installation.md

 # Installation

-Valor is comprised of a backend service (which consists of a REST API and a Postgres DB with the PostGIS extension) and a python client for interacting with it.
+Valor is comprised of a back end service (which consists of a REST API and a Postgres DB with the PostGIS extension) and a python client for interacting with it.

-## Setting up the backend service
+## Setting up the back end service

 ### Using docker compose